dekz/fileman/README.md

 # Fileman

-TODO: Write a gem description
+a DSL for file tasks and file manipulations

 ## Installation